 The AIG Coordinator oversees the AIG program in Scotland County Schools and holds an earned AIG License.
+The AIG Coordinator received a passing score on the competency-based assessment via the Gifted Education Praxis (5358) mandated by the State Board of Education.
 The AIG Coordinator participates in ongoing professional development at the regional, state, and national level.
 The AIG Coordinator implements and leads monthly training and professional development for district AIG facilitators.